-Drive to Survive season 5: Everything we know so far
+Drive to Survive season 5: Release date and how to watch

 Anything else worth knowing?

-If you're a Formula 1 fan then there's plenty to watch in terms of docuseries at the moment, whilst you wait to find out if Drive to Survive is returning.
+If you're a Formula 1 fan then there's plenty to watch in terms of docuseries at the moment.

-Sky have a two-part documentary called Duel: Hamilton vs Verstappen.
+Sky has a two-part documentary called Duel: Hamilton vs Verstappen.
 You need to have a Sky subscription, or a NOW entertainment subscription but it's worth a watch.

 Apple TV+ is also working with Lewis Hamilton on a documentary about the seven-time World Champion.
 We don't know when it will air as yet, but you can read everything we know so far in our separate feature.